ajeetraina/dhi-sample-demos/istio-proxyv2/guides/guides.md

 ### Permissions

-By default image variants intended for runtime, run as the nonroot user.
+By default image variants intended for runtime, run as the nonroot user (UID 1337 for istio-proxyv2).
-Ensure that necessary files and directories are accessible to the nonroot user.
+Ensure that necessary files and directories are accessible to this user.
 You may need to copy files to different directories or change permissions so your application running as the nonroot user can access them.